Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Algorithmic Approach: Alternating MARL

-\textbf{Offline Learning (I).} We describe \cref{algorithm: g learn} (\texttt{G-LEARN}).
-Let $m\in\mathbb N$ denote the sample size for the learning algorithm with parameter $k\leq n$.
+\textbf{Offline Learning (I).} Let $m\in\mathbb N$ denote the sample size in \cref{algorithm: g learn} (\texttt{G-LEARN}) with parameter $k\leq n$.
 When $|\cS_l|^k \leq |\cS_l|k^{|\cS_l|}$, the algorithm uses traditional value-iteration, and otherwise it uses mean-field value iteration.
 We formally describe the procedures for each regime below.